Controllable Sequence Editing for Biological and Clinical Trajectories

-\xhdr{Condition adapter $H$} The condition token, or embedding~$\mathbf{z}_s$ corresponding to the input condition~$s$, is retrieved from a frozen pretrained embedding model (denoted as~\textsc{pt} in Figure~\ref{fig:clef}a).
+\xhdr{Condition adapter $H$} The condition token, or embedding~$\mathbf{z}_s$ corresponding to the input condition~$s$, is either retrieved from a frozen pretrained embedding model (denoted as~\textsc{pt} in Fig.~\ref{fig:clef}a) or features of a condition/intervention.
 The condition adapter $H$ projects $\mathbf{z}_s$ into a hidden representation $\mathbf{h}_{s} = H(s)$.